Pokeyi/VRC-Floater-Sync/README.md

 ### Options
 Additional options for offset grouping and parent functionality.
 - Time Offset - Offset in seconds if you want different object groups synced separately.
+- Match Parent Height - Whether you want the floating objects to match the base height of their parent object.
-- Parent Rotation - Whether you want the floating objects to match the base rotation of their parent object.
+- Match Parent Rotation - Whether you want the floating objects to match the base rotation of their parent object.

 ### UTC-Sync
 UTC-Sync is a method of syncing motions or events for all players without the use of networking by aligning them with Universal Time as a shared frame of reference.
 - The only caveat to this form of syncing is that each player's local machine must have had its clock [synchronized](https://youtu.be/VZBxG6v0gYQ).
 This is usually done automatically by Windows.
 The latest synchronization can be checked in your Date & Time Settings, but it should be very rare that this would need to be worried about manually.

+### Use Case Examples
+As of the v1.1.0 update, there are a few more potential use cases for this behaviour.
+- Objects bobbing together at a matched height-level, as if they are floating in water.
+- Objects floating at different offset heights as if they are hovering in the air.
+- Objects moving smoothly on the X or Z axis instead of bobbing up and down, like for moving jumping platforms.

 ## Credit & Support
 Please credit me as Pokeyi if you use my work.
 I would also love to see your creations that make use of it if you're inclined to share.
 This and [related projects](https://github.com/Pokeyi/pokeyi.github.io#my-projects) at release have involved over three months of solid work and self-education as I strive for an opportunity to change careers and make a better life for myself.
 If you find value in my work, please consider supporting me, I appreciate it more than you can imagine!